 Pink is everywhere this month and it is wonderful to see!
 The world has gone pink for Breast Cancer Awareness month.
 Even the disposable red cups (You know the ones!!!) are currently pink.
 I love that.
 This is a cause that is close to my heart and a disease that changed my life!

-This Perfectly Pink Beetroot Risotto is my savoury contribution to raising awareness, it is a show stopping meal.
+This Perfectly Pink Beet Risotto is my savoury contribution to raising awareness, it is a show stopping meal.
 I wish you could be in my kitchen, I can assure you that the colour you see isn't edited!
-This beetroot risotto really is bright bright pink.
+This risotto really is bright bright pink.
 Sprinkled with fresh beautiful white ricotta and with a light garnish of thyme, it is gorgeous to look at.
 (It tastes pretty gorgeous too!).

 It is certainly going to be a dish that gets remembered and that is what I wanted.
 I wanted a meal that will stay in peoples minds once October and Breast Cancer Awareness month had finished.

 Her relapse was sudden and vicious, they discovered the disease was back, found it had spread to her liver and her kidneys and she passed away just a week later.
 In some ways maybe that was a blessing; she didn't spend a long time suffering and as a family we didn't watch her slowly disappear.
 We woke up one morning, sat and talked whilst the nurse helped her sit up, I remember her asking to wear my long cream jumper, I remember her wrapping a green pashmina around her shoulders and I remember her smiling.
 She was coherent and responsive, she kissed us, we went to school, she was sleeping when we arrived home and that night she died.

 It changed our lives, it was so sudden, so devastating and such a loss, but we adapted, grew up, changed and it became part of our lives and part of who we are.
 We are children who lost their mother at an early age, we lost someone who taught us how important love is, how important family is and who even though she was dying, smiled and acted as normally as she could.
 She gave us the gift of love and that is something cancer can't take away.
 And more than that, in an odd and poignant way, she also gave us the ability to deal with disaster and tragedy, we know that whatever life throws our way, we can overcome it.
 We are stronger because of her death.